nlmatics/nlmatics.github.io/Readme.md

 categories: CATEGORY-1 CATEGORY-2
 ```

+4. Below the frontmatter, add your post's content.

 ------------------------

 We are using Jekyll (https://jekyllrb.com/) to generate a static site from the blog posts.
-Check out the documentation of the directory structure here (https://jekyllrb.com/docs/structure/)